 An LED is lit next to the current mode setting of the pedal.
 Simply press a different mode button to change the setting.
 The LED will turn off once the pedal enters sleep mode after an inactivity period of 30 minutes.

 Confirm that the device "Dual Pedal" (Butterfly), "Premium Pedal" (Firefly), or "Quad Pedal" (Dragonfly) is paired to your tablet or computer and that the correct pedal mode is selected.
-Some software may require arrow keys while others may require PageUp/PageDown or other keystrokes.
+Some page turner software may require arrow keys while others may require PageUp/PageDown or other keystrokes.
 Try several modes until you find one that works.
 If you reprogrammed the mode buttons on the Firefly/Dragonfly, press the "Mode Reset" button on the rear of the pedal to reset to factory defaults.
 Note for unrealBook users on the iPad: you must go to the app's settings (tap the gear icon) and set Network->Airturn Setup->Airturn Support to ON.
-NextSong switches can be left OFF.
+NextSong switches should be left OFF.
 The app will then respond to the Up/Down Arrow keys.

 Confirm that the device "Dual Pedal" (Butterfly), "Premium Pedal" (Firefly), or "Quad Pedal" (Dragonfly) is paired to your tablet or computer and that the Up/Down arrow mode is set on the pedal.
 This is indicated by a blinking light next to the middle mode button.
 Then, make sure you go to the app's settings (tap the gear icon) and set Network->Airturn Setup->Airturn Support to ON.
-NextSong switches can be left OFF.
+NextSong switches should be left OFF.
 The unrealbook app will then respond to the Up/Down Arrow keys.

 A solid LED means that the pedal is plugged into a power source (Firefly/Dragonfly only).
 If the RESET button is pressed, the pedal enters Bluetooth discovery mode and all the LEDs flash in sequence.
 The LED flashes once per second after the pedal is turned on and is attempting to establish a Bluetooth connection with a paired device.
 The LED flashes once every four seconds to signal that the pedal is already paired.
 Repeated bursts of three quick flashes signal a low-battery condition.
 Please replace the two AA batteries once you see this triple-flash warning.